matkoniecz/UnNetHackPlus/Dumping-grounds.md

 T-Shirt	:-)
 T-Shirt	:-)
 T-Shirt	<tits> </tits>
-T-Shirt	=^.^=
-T-Shirt	@ k a
-T-Shirt	ARE YOU ASKING FOR A CHALLENGE?!?!?!?
-T-Shirt	Aberzombie and Fitch
-T-Shirt	Aim >>> <<< here
-T-Shirt	All I got was this lousy T-Shirt
-T-Shirt	Anarchy in the U(nderground) K(ingdom)
-T-Shirt	Anhur is my homeboy
-T-Shirt	Aperture Science Torso-Covering Device
-T-Shirt	Ask Me About Grim Fandango
-T-Shirt	Ask Me About Loom
-T-Shirt	Ask Me About Rogue
-T-Shirt	B.a.r.
-Equipment
-T-Shirt	Beauty Is In The Eye Of The Beerholder
-T-Shirt	Best in Show
-T-Shirt	Big Daddy
-T-Shirt	Blue Sun
-T-Shirt	C:/DOS C:/DOS/RUN RUN/DOS/RUN
-T-Shirt	CITY NAME SPORTS TEAM
-T-Shirt	Came back from the demigod bar to watch you puny mortals ascend.
-T-Shirt	Can you believe that they actually put this on a T-Shirt?
-T-Shirt	Cockatrices can't touch this
-T-Shirt	Cool Tapes
-T-Shirt	Croesus for President 2008 - Campaign Finance Reform Now (for the other guy) T-Shirt	D.A.R.E. - Dungeon Adventure Resistance Education T-Shirt	Darmok and Jalad at Tanagra - World Tour '91 T-Shirt	David Allen CEO
-T-Shirt	Deep Throat
-T-Shirt	DethKlok
-T-Shirt	Dev Team
-T-Shirt	Dispater is my homeboy
-T-Shirt	Don't ask me, I only work here
-T-Shirt	Don't know where to buy some lighting?
-Visit Itzchak's at minetown.
-T-Shirt	Down With Pants!
-T-Shirt	Dry clean only... good luck
-T-Shirt	Dubno;withmyheadman
-T-Shirt	E.Z.
-Moad
-T-Shirt	ELBERETH ALREADY!
 T-Shirt	Elbereth
 T-Shirt	Elvira's House O'Succubi, granting the gift of immorality!
 T-Shirt	End Mercantile Opacity Discrimination Now: Let Invisible Customers Shop!